 Writers, translators, illustrators and photographers who are Canadian citizens or permanent residents of Canada can register their works as explained in our program guidelines.
 For more specific criteria, consult the eligibility criteria.

 The registration period runs from mid-February to May 1 each year.

-Starting February 15, 2016, we will accept registration of ebooks in the PLR Program.
+As of February 15, 2016, we accept registration of ebooks in the PLR Program.
 Click here for information on ebook registration.

 Every year, the PLR Commission decides which library catalogues are to be used for its sample.
 The selection process takes into account the desire to include substantial collections and to represent the various regions of Canada.
 We survey seven public library catalogues in each language group.

 • the year a title is registered with the program